Chico, California: Geography

 Chico is at the Sacramento Valley's northeast edge, one of the richest agricultural areas in the world.
 The Sierra Nevada mountains lie to the east and south, with Chico's city limits venturing several miles into the foothills.
 To the west, the Sacramento River lies 5 mi from the city.

 Chico sits on the Sacramento Valley floor close to the foothills of the Cascade Range to the north and the Sierra Nevada range to the east and south.
 Big Chico Creek is the demarcation line between the ranges.
 The city's terrain is generally flat, with increasingly hilly terrain beginning at the eastern city limits.

-According to the United States Census Bureau, the city has a total area of 34.3 sqmi, of which 34.1 sqmi is land and 0.04% is water.
+According to the United States Census Bureau, the city has a total area of 34.3 sqmi, of which 34.1 sqmi is land and 0.50% is water.

 The city is bisected by Bidwell Park, which runs 5 mi from the flat city center deep into the foothills.

 The city is also traversed by two creeks and a flood channel, which feeds the Sacramento River.
 They are named Big Chico Creek, Little Chico Creek, and Lindo Channel (also known as Sandy Gulch, locally).

 The city has been designated a Tree City USA for 31 years by the National Arbor Day Foundation.

 Chico is made up of many districts and neighborhoods, including Downtown Chico, the South Campus neighborhood, and Barber.

 Climate

 Chico and the Sacramento Valley have a Mediterranean climate (Köppen Csa), with hot, dry summers and cool, wet winters.

 Temperatures can rise well above 100 F in the summer.
 Chico is one of the top metropolitan areas in the nation for number of clear days.

-Winters are cool and wet, with the most rainfall coming in January.
+Winters are cool and wet, with the greatest rainfall occurring in January and February.
 July is usually the hottest month, with an average high temperature of 94 °F and an average low temperature of 61 °F. January is the coolest month, with an average high temperature of 55 °F and an average low temperature of 35 °F. The average annual rainfall is 27 in.
 Tule fog is sometimes present during the autumn and winter months.
+Snow occasionally falls in the hills east of Chico, but has become quite rare in Chico itself; as of 2024, measurable snow has not occurred in Chico since December 1988.